JoySkipper/GBT_RFI_Webpage/README.md

 This code is still in development.
 There is a video demo of the prototype, which displays the eventual functionality, but the code has not been released yet for general use.

+Namely, I'm still trying to figure out the best way to organize the folders, given the required structure of Django, in a way that still makes sense to those who are not very familiar with Django.

 ## User Instructions:

 Currently, we have one search page, which searches the whole database.
 The web page is currently in production to split this into a quick search page and an advanced search page, so that common searches can be streamlined.
 The single search page is the one in the video demo.